nchilla/tractatus-tree/README.md

 # Another Tractatus Tree

 ## The idea
-Reading through the Tractatus Logico-Philosophicus by Ludwig Wittgenstein in print, I was very disappointed that there was no visual hierarchy for the branches of propositions.
+Reading through the Tractatus Logico-Philosophicus by Ludwig Wittgenstein in print, I was puzzled by the lack of visual hierarchy for the branches of propositions.

 This is how it looks:
 ![How the Tractatus appears in my printed edition](assets/tractatus-print.png)